On Facing Fear…

 Lion Masks in Kids Yoga Camp

 The craft took about 30 minutes for the older children and less time for the younger ones because we cut out the pieces in advance so for them it was mostly gluing.
-Here’s the link to the Instructions for the Lion Mask craft at National Geographic Kids.
+Here’s the link to the Instructions downloaded from the National Geographic website.

 Don’t Forget Your Breast Self Exams